 - 1 no medium-sized tomato chopped

-- 3 tbsp fresh coconut optional, check notes
+- 3 tablespoon fresh coconut optional, check notes

 - fresh coriander for garnish